Nike sweatshops: Protests against Nike

 Team Sweat is one of the largest groups that specifically tracks and protests about Nike.
 Team Sweat is "an international coalition of consumers, investors, and workers committed to ending the injustices in Nike’s sweatshops around the world" founded in 2000 by Jim Keady.
-While Keady was conducting his research about Nike at St. John’s University, the school signed a $3.5 million deal with Nike, forcing all athletes and coaches to endorse Nike.
-Keady publicly refused to support Nike and was forced to resign his position as soccer coach in 1998.
+While Keady was researching Nike at St. John’s University, the school signed a $3.5 million deal with Nike, forcing all athletes and coaches to endorse Nike.
+Keady publicly refused to support Nike and was forced to resign his position as a soccer coach in 1998.
 Since resigning, Keady has done original research into the conditions in Nike's Sweatshops.
-He travelled to Indonesia and for a month lived among the Nike factory workers, surviving on $1.25 per day as the workers do.
+He travelled to Indonesia and, for a month, lived among the Nike factory workers, surviving on $1.25 per day as the workers do.

 In 2016, the Worker Rights Consortium (WRC) and Fair Labor Association (FLA) issued reports on working conditions at the Hansae Vietnam factory complex.
 The reports detailed various violations of labor standards.
 In response, students at Georgetown University held a sit-in in December to protest their school's contract with Nike.
 The university allowed the contract to expire.
-In July 2017, USAS organized a Global Day of Action Against Nike on which protests were held at numerous Nike stores.
+In July 2017, USAS organized a Global Day of Action Against Nike, on which protests were held at multiple Nike stores.
 In August, Nike reached a new agreement with Georgetown University which granted the WRC full access to Nike's factories.

-In 2019, Nike received the worst rating in Tailored Wages UK report, published by The Clean Clothes Campaign.
+In 2019, Nike received the worst rating in the Tailored Wages UK report, published by The Clean Clothes Campaign.
 The report stated: "The brand can show no evidence of a Living Wage being paid to any workers".
 Moreover, in 2020, the Washington Post reported that Nike purchases from a factory that relies on forced labor from Uyghurs.